tokenjournal/site/content/editorial-policy.md

 ###### Assigning editors
 Editors are assigned by Coordinating Editors.

-Upon receiving a submission, Coordinating Editors individuate the best Editor to hanlde the submission.
+Upon receiving a submission, Coordinating Editors individuate the best Editor to handle the submission.
 Each submission has to be handled by an Editor.

 ###### Transparency
 Every Editor can see all submissions.